gnp/ident/docs/index.md

 The `ident` library contains Scala classes for working with identifiers of various types that have been validated to have the correct format:

+* CIK: SEC / EDGAR Central Index Key (CIK) number

 * [ISIN](https://github.com/gnp/isin-sc/): International Securities
   Identification Number (ISO 6166:2021)

+## CIK

+An SEC / EDGAR Central Index Key (CIK) number is a 10-digit numerical identifier associated with every entity that files with the SEC.

 ## ISIN